ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Differential privacy {#dp}

 Optionally, DAP deployments can choose to ensure their output F achieves differential privacy [Vad16].
-A simple approach would require the aggregators to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to outputs.
-Since each aggregator is adding noise independently, privacy can be guaranteed even if all but one of the aggregators is malicious.
+A simple approach would require the Aggregators to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to outputs.
+Since each Aggregator is adding noise independently, privacy can be guaranteed even if all but one of the Aggregators is malicious.
 Differential privacy is a strong privacy definition, and protects users in extreme
-circumstances: Even if an adversary has prior knowledge of every input in a batch except for one, that one record is still formally protected.
+circumstances: even if an adversary has prior knowledge of every input in a batch except for one, that one record is still formally protected.

-[OPEN ISSUE: While parameters configuring the differential privacy noise (like specific distributions / variance) can be agreed upon out of band by the aggregators and collector, there may be benefits to adding explicit protocol support by encoding them into task parameters.]
+[OPEN ISSUE: While parameters configuring the differential privacy noise (like specific distributions / variance) can be agreed upon out of band by the Aggregators and Collector, there may be benefits to adding explicit protocol support by encoding them into task parameters.]

 ## Robustness in the presence of malicious servers

 Most DAP protocols, including Prio and Poplar, are robust against malicious clients, but are not robust against malicious servers.
-Any aggregator can simply emit bogus aggregate shares and undetectably spoil aggregates.
-If enough aggregators were available, this could be mitigated by running the protocol multiple times with distinct subsets of aggregators chosen so that no aggregator appears in all subsets and checking all the outputs against each other.
-If all the protocol runs do not agree, then participants know that at least one aggregator is defective, and it may be possible to identify the defector (i.e., if a majority of runs agree, and a single aggregator appears in every run that disagrees).
+Any Aggregator can simply emit bogus aggregate shares and undetectably spoil aggregates.
+If enough Aggregators were available, this could be mitigated by running the protocol multiple times with distinct subsets of Aggregators chosen so that no Aggregator appears in all subsets and checking all the outputs against each other.
+If all the protocol runs do not agree, then participants know that at least one Aggregator is defective, and it may be possible to identify the defector (i.e., if a majority of runs agree, and a single Aggregator appears in every run that disagrees).
 See [#22](https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/issues/22) for discussion.